chmilhane/laux/README.md

 # LAUX compiler

 **Note:** This is a fork of a fork — the original project is called LAU.
-Now I forked "LAUX" it from my friend Patrick Ratzow, who had abandoned it, with the intention of extending the language.
+Now I forked "LAUX" from my friend Patrick Ratzow, who had abandoned it, with the intention of extending the language.
 My main goal was to add a match statement to Lua’s syntax.
 I believe this GitHub version only includes that one addition, though I might have a more complete version with extra features somewhere on an old computer.

 This is a fork of LAU made by [Metamist (Alexander Arvidsson)](https://github.com/alexanderarvidsson).